farnez9/maze_solver/README.md

 ## Technologies:

-- ## Python
+- Python
-- ## Tkinter
+- Tkinter

+### Make sure you have them installed before running the project

 Maze solver built in python with Tkinter: it automatically crates a maze and solves it

-## Make sure you have python and tkinter installed before running the project